-Lisa comes to The Art of Yoga Project after a notable career in high tech.
-She has an impressive track record in the corporate sector, has lived and worked abroad for many years and has experience in fundraising and nonprofits through volunteer work for the Junior League of Palo Alto Mid Peninsula and other Bay Area nonprofits.
+Lisa has been the Executive Director at The Art of Yoga Project (AYP) since 2009.
+Before AYP, she had a notable career in high tech with an impressive track record in the corporate sector.
+Lisa has lived and worked abroad for many years and has experience in fundraising and nonprofits through her volunteer work for the Junior League of Palo Alto Mid Peninsula and other Bay Area nonprofits.
 She is a certified yoga and meditation instructor through the Ananda Yoga Teacher Training program, which focuses on yoga’s spiritual as well as physical dimension.
 She has been mentoring women and teens for many years.
 Lisa believes that empowering women and children builds healthy families and vibrant communities.
-For Lisa, working with The Art of Yoga Project is the fulfillment of a lifelong dream.

 Mary Lynn Fitton